churchillcui/ads_retail/README.md

 The report (both .rmd and .html files) and data are available in the "master" branch of this repository.

 The website-related files are available in the "gh-pages" branch of this repository.

+**Attention**: Some files from intermediate folders are a little bit large (around 200 MB).
+Please make sure to reserve enough space before downloading them.